RuthCodina/RuthCodina/README.md

 ### Hi there 👋
+# Console.log(Hello World! 💛)
+currently I'm a Full Stack Developer willing to listen to new projects, to learn with them and help you move them forward.This means we will have to learn a lot along the way! but we are here to help!

+Besides, I love to travel and discover the nooks and crannies of the planet!

+## Welcome to my profile!

 <!--
 **RuthCodina/RuthCodina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.